 I have always wanted to make Vietnamese spring rolls at home.
-And, when it is time to make them at home, they have to be healthy (:P).
+And, when it is time to make, they have to be healthy (:P).
 I really loved the concept of spring rolls when I came across this delicacy.
-Because it can be stuffed with all good stuff and yet tasty and flavorful.
+Because it can be stuffed with all good things and yet tasty and flavorful.
 Usually, for the filling, rice noodles are used.
 However, I used buckwheat noodles to make these rolls more healthy.

-How are these healthy spring rolls?
+How are these healthy?

 - Shrimps are rich in proteins, iodine, and calcium.
 It is also high in Omega-3s Fatty Acids.
 Shrimps are a source of good protein as opposed to red meat (1).

-- Buckwheat noodles are gluten free and add whole grains into the diet.
+- Buckwheat noodles are gluten-free and add whole grains into the diet.

-- These spring rolls are filled with raw vegetables like carrot, cucumber, lettuce etc. and these are high in vitamin A and other micronutrients.
+- These spring rolls are filled with raw vegetables like carrot, cucumber, lettuce, etc. and these are high in vitamin A and other micronutrients.